mankybansal/cs450-operating-systems/assignment-4-submission/README.md

 There are 5 programs to help run the assignment
 ### FSWalker
-Checks the output of the directory with inodes
+Checks the output_screenshots of the directory with inodes
 ```
 $ fsWalker
 ```

 ### Inode Walker
-Check output from inodes from the following:
+Check output_screenshots from inodes from the following:
 ```
 $ inWalker
 ```